 Cloud infrastructure offers good performance and more importantly – reliability.
-Choosing a host that relies on Google Cloud such as Kinsta, WP Engine or SiteGround can greatly reduce performance stress on the sites you’re hosting.
+Choosing a host that relies on Google Cloud such as Kinsta or Hostinger can greatly reduce performance stress on the sites you’re hosting.

 Even among niche web hosting providers, Kinsta is a beast of another nature.
 Not only are offering hosting plans only on Google Cloud infrastructure, but they specialize in WordPress deployments.
 Unless this is exactly what you need, Kinsta is out of bounds for you.